 The PP says it will cut “superfluous spending,” without giving details, and promises a “restructuring” of the financial system, without saying what this will involve.
 Rajoy has pledged to maintain the purchasing power of pensions, which accounted for 112 billion euros ($151 billion) in the 2011 budget, and said everything else can be trimmed.

-“Spain wants to be in the euro,” Rajoy said in an interview on Nov.
-18 with Onda Cero radio.
+“Spain wants to be in the euro,” Rajoy said in the same interview.
 “The euro brings with it obligations and commitments, the first is not to spend what you don’t have.
 Spain will do its homework, as we already did in 1998.”

 While Rajoy and Rubalcaba offer opposing solutions for Spain’s stagnating economy, both are former deputy premiers and education ministers who have also fought the Basque terror group ETA as heads of the Interior Ministry.
 They both sport gray beards, and are older than Zapatero, who came to power aged 43 in 2004.
-Rubalcaba, who has a doctorate in chemistry and is a former sprinter, served under former Prime Minister Felipe Gonzalez.
+Rubalcaba, who has a doctorate in chemistry and was a sprinter while at university, served under former Prime Minister Felipe Gonzalez.
 Rajoy, a civil servant, worked for former Prime Minister Jose Maria Aznar.

 To contact the reporters on this story: Angeline Benoit in Madrid at email@example.com; Emma Ross-Thomas in Madrid at firstname.lastname@example.org